jcortejoso/nvm-contracts/doc/UPGRADES.md

 - **OwnerWallet**: One instance of the multi sig wallet, defined as `owner`.
 This wallet will be assigned as the owner of all the contracts.
 It can be used to call specific functions in the contracts ie. change the configuration.

 ## Deploy & Upgrade
-`zos` does not support migrations, hence all the initial configuration should be performed with a [dori](https://github.com/oceanprotocol/dori).
+`zos` does not support migrations, hence all the initial configuration should be performed with [Nevermined Contract Tools](https://github.com/keyko-io/nevermined-contract-tools).
 Contract constructors are ignored so the initial setup of the contract should be made in a [`initialize`](https://docs.zeppelinos.org/docs/advanced.html#initializers-vs-constructors) function that will be executed only once after the initial deployment.

 ### 1. Configuration

-[Dori](https://github.com/oceanprotocol/dori) checks the `contracts.json` in order to detect the current contracts that are going to be deployed:
+[Nevermined Contract Tools](https://github.com/keyko-io/nevermined-contract-tools) checks the `contracts.json` in order to detect the current contracts that are going to be deployed:

 ```json
 [